zachtay1021/schoolProjects/README.md

 # schoolProjects
-I will upload projects that I did in College.
+I will upload projects that I did in college.
 <br>
 <br>
 ### cipherProject